SourceLabOrg/kafka-connect-client/README.md

 ## What is it?

-This library intends to give you an easy way to interact with the [Kafka-Connect](https://docs.confluent.io/current/connect/restapi.html) REST service (V4).
+This library provides an easy to use client library for interacting with the [Kafka-Connect](https://docs.confluent.io/current/connect/references/restapi.html) REST service (V4).

 ## How to use this library